Jonathan Ross: 2001–10: Friday Night with Jonathan Ross and other projects

 On 7 July 2007, Ross co-presented (with Graham Norton) BBC television coverage of the Live Earth climate change awareness concerts, which became the subject of controversy due to the foul language used by performers including Phil Collins, Madonna and Johnny Borrell, resulting in one of Ofcom's toughest sanctions to date on the BBC.
 Ross had been required to apologise on the day for the language used by Collins and Borrell.

+Ross is well-known as an enthusiastic comic book collector.
 Starting on 10 September 2007, he presented the BBC Four series Comics Britannia, about the history of the British comic.
 This forms the core of a Comics Britannia season, which includes another documentary, In Search of Steve Ditko, by Ross.
 Ross is also greatly interested in Japan, presenting a BBC-TV series on many different aspects of Japanese culture, Japanorama, for three series between 2002 and 2007.
 In May 2008, Ross won the Sony Gold Award "Music Radio Personality of the Year".
 On 3 August 2008, he hosted Jonathan Ross Salutes Dad's Army, a BBC One tribute to the sitcom set during World War II.